 He was a Summer Associate at Axinn in 2016.
 Prior to law school, Tal worked at Bates White Economic Consulting in its Mergers and Monopolization group, where he supported American Express’ expert witness in DOJ’s challenge to American Express’ merchant rules.
 Additionally, Tal worked as a senior research assistant for the Federal Reserve Bank of Boston’s New England Public Policy Center where he conducted research relating to the regional economy and public finance.
 Tal graduated cum laude from Rutgers University with a degree in Economics (High Honors) and Political Science and a minor in Mathematics.

-- American Bar Association, Young Lawyer Representative to the Section of Antitrust Law Dominance Divergence Task Force Committee (2018-2019)
+- American Bar Association, Young Lawyer Representative to the Section of Antitrust Law Dominance Divergence Task Force (2018-2019)

 - Lawrence Lederman Fellow in Law and Economics